mulle-c/mulle-c11/dox/STEAL.md

-#
+> # WARNING
+> >
-# STEAL is not supported currently as header #include emission is not using
+> STEAL is not supported currently as header #include emission is not using
-# the dual approach by default.
+> the dual approach by default.
 Reason being, that it exploded the -I
-# commandline too much....
+> commandline too much....
-#
+>

 # How to steal mulle-c code